sguermond/bioinformatics-scripts/README.md

 Ex. when seaching for orthologs matching two clades, or having at least one representative from each clade

-Outputs a filtered .end file
+Outputs a filtered .end file and a tab-delimited file of the number of sequences per species in each ortholog

 Input:
 ```